cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 between two signatures produced from two independent key signing keys, and two signatures produced from the same signing key but with different blinds.
 Security analysis of the extensions in this document with respect to these two properties is currently underway.
+See {{CGHKS23}} for more detailed discussion of signature extensions with these properties.

 Preliminary analysis has been done for a variant of these extensions used for identity key blinding routine used in Tor's Hidden Service feature {{TORBLINDING}}.
-For EdDSA, further analysis is needed to ensure this is compliant with the signature algorithm described in {{RFC8032}}.
+Further analysis exists in {{ELW23}}, which demonstrates that the extensions in this specification for EdDSA and ECDSA both achieve the desired security properties.

-The constructions in this document assume that both the signing and blinding keys are private, and, as such, not controlled by an attacker.
+The constructions in this document, as well as the analysis in {{ELW23}}, assume that both the signing and blinding keys are private, and, as such, not controlled by an attacker.
 {{MSMHI15}} demonstrate that ECDSA with attacker-controlled multiplicative blinding for producing related keys can be abused to produce forgeries.
 In particular, if an attacker can control the private blinding key used in BlindKeySign, they